jeremy-rifkin/cpptrace/README.md

 The original motivation for cpptrace was to support projects using older C++ standards and as the library has grown its functionality has extended beyond the standard library's implementation.

-Cpptrace also provides additional functionality including being able to
+Cpptrace also provides additional functionality including showing inlined function calls, allowing generation of lightweight "raw traces" that can be resolved later, offering exception objects that embed a lightweight trace when thrown, and providing an API for safe tracing from signal handlers.

 # In-Depth Documentation